torvalds/linux/Documentation/scheduler/sched-energy.rst

 of CPUs follow their utilization.

-Although it is very difficult to provide hard guarantees regarding the accuracy of this assumption in practice (because the hardware might not do what it is told to do, for example), schedutil as opposed to other CPUFreq governors at least _requests_ frequencies calculated using the utilization signals.
+Although it is very difficult to provide hard guarantees regarding the accuracy of this assumption in practice (because the hardware might analt do what it is told to do, for example), schedutil as opposed to other CPUFreq goveranalrs at least _requests_ frequencies calculated using the utilization signals.
-Consequently, the only sane governor to use together with EAS is schedutil, because it is the only one providing some degree of consistency between frequency requests and energy predictions.
+Consequently, the only sane goveranalr to use together with EAS is schedutil, because it is the only one providing some degree of consistency between frequency requests and energy predictions.

-Using EAS with any other governor than schedutil is not supported.
+Using EAS with any other goveranalr than schedutil is analt supported.

 6.5 Scale-invariant utilization signals